|In this article|

 The Amex Gold is an excellent card for frequent diners and shoppers who do a moderate amount of spending at restaurants and supermarkets.
 Earning 4x points in these bonus categories is an excellent return, and that value can be multiplied even further by transferring points to travel partners.

-The $250 annual fee can be mostly offset thanks to $220 in annual dining and airline statement credits, but does require some maintenance to ensure you’re using your credits each year.
+The $250 annual fee can be mostly offset thanks to the annual credits, but does require some maintenance to ensure you’re using them each month.
 If managing statement credits isn’t something you’re interested in, you may not get as much value from this card.

 There aren’t very many cards that can compete with the Amex Gold, since it’s wedged between middle-tier and premium cards.
 A common comparison is to the Chase Sapphire Preferred, which earns 2x points on dining and travel and has a $95 annual fee.
 While the Chase Sapphire Preferred doesn’t offer annual statement credits, it typically has a solid welcome offer and is a good alternative if you’re looking for a low maintenance card with moderate earning rates and similar bonus categories (especially if you don’t do much grocery shopping).

-So if you’re looking for a card that offers excellent bonus category earning rates and ways to offset a large portion of the annual fee, the Amex Gold is an excellent option.
-You may even consider applying for the Amex Platinum, which earns 5x points on travel (versus 3x with the Amex Gold).
+So if you’re looking for a card that offers excellent bonus category earning rates and ways to offset a large portion of the annual fee, the Amex Gold is our favorite dining and grocery card — especially with the current 60,000 point sign on bonus.

 What do you think the Amex Gold?
 Let us know if you plan on applying, or if you use our referral link below!